The British Transport Police has just become the first UK police force to launch a...read more

-Coach Katerina Gould gives advice on how to prepare for and get the most out of an interview.
+Coach Katerina Gould gives advice on how to prepare for and get the most out of, an interview.

-Interviews are one of those hurdles that everyone faces and are definitely one of those areas where practice makes a great difference.
+The two key ingredients to successful interviewing are passion and confidence.
+If you need help with re-building your confidence.
 When I was between roles in the recession of 1992 -93, I went through about 50 interviews before I finally worked out how to be successful and ultimately came out of interviews 55, 56 and 57 with three separate job offers!

-The two key ingredients to successful interviewing are passion and confidence.
-If you need help with re-building your confidence, please see this article.
 Conveying your passion for a role comes from being really clear about what you’re looking for and also what you have to offer.
-For support with working out your new direction, please see this article.
+For support with working out your new direction.

 It is essential that you include all five steps in your preparation.

 You need to research all you can about the role, the organisation, the industry and even the person interviewing you.
 This can be done through desk research of published materials and industry literature.

 More generally, you may be asked to demonstrate, through examples, specific skills or competencies that the role requires.
 Read through the job description, identify what is required and review your CV to select the examples you will use to show how you match the role requirements.